 Because of the constant flux of your hormones, your cervical mucus is going to change right alongside it.

-It’s not unsual to experience more vaginal discharge that normal and most Peanut mamas will tell you that leukorrhea is part of the package.
+It’s not unusual to experience more vaginal discharge than normal, and most Peanut mamas will tell you that leukorrhea is part of the package.

 When you’re already navigating increased watery discharge, you may not notice you’ve lost your mucus plug.

-That’s why mucus plug vs discharge pictures can be so helpful and the Peanut community is not shy with sharing them.
+That’s why mucus plug vs discharge pictures can be so helpful, and the Peanut community is not shy about sharing them.